 About The Formby Blog

 This blog started in 2006 and over the years there have been many stories published here.
-In this the latest iteration I'm experimenting with telling 'serials' or publishing a series of stories around a theme.
-I'll still publish short single topic news items and the headlines will appear in the column to the right.
-But there's also a parallel 'live feed' which is likely to feature a multi-part story around a theme over the passage of several days.
+In this the latest iteration I'm experimenting with telling 'serial' stories.
+I still publish short single topic news items and the headlines appear in the column to the right.
+But the emphasis is now on writing a multi-part story around a theme over the passage of several days.